calvinalkan/better-wordpress-hooks/README.md

 ### Valid Listeners

-A listener, just like with the default WordPress Plugin/Hook API can either be an anonymous closure or a class callable.
+A listener, just like with the default WordPress Plugin/Hook API can either be an anonymous closure, or a class callable.
 Any of the following options are valid for creating a listener with the Dispatcher.
 By default, if no method is specified BetterWpHooks will try to call the ````handleEvent()```` method on your listener.